 Despite all the research into dementia and its causes, we still don’t know how to prevent it.
 However we can reduce the risk of developing dementia.

 Anyone at any age can make simple changes to their lifestyle that will benefit their brain.
 Some of these changes may help prevent certain types of dementia.
 The information in this section will give you some suggestions and ideas.

 FreeDem Films is a series of short, easy to watch videos about dementia.
 They address fears about memory loss and dementia and provide practical advice about brain health.
 We understand that you worry about losing your memory and fear getting dementia.
 Each of our films answers a key question related to brain health and dementia.
 They will help you understand how memory works and ease some of your worries.
 We hope they will inspire you to think about your brain health and take actions to improve the quality of your life.

 Learn about different types of memory and take comfort in knowing that it is simply not possible to lose your memory completely.

 Find out how memories are made and what you can do to help your memory

 Knowing when a memory problem warrants a visit to the doctor can be tricky.
-This film may help you to decide whether it might be worth chatting to your doctor.
+This film may help you to decide whether it might be worth chatting with your doctor.